How to install Ollama in 4 steps

 Installing Ollama on a VPS manually

-If you want to run Ollama on your VPS but use a different hosting provider, here’s how you can install it manually.
-It’s a more complicated process than using a pre-built template, so we will walk you through it step by step.
+If you want to run Ollama on your local computer or a VPS from another hosting provider, here’s how you can install it manually.
+It’s a more complicated process than using a pre-built template, so we’ll walk you through it step by step.

 1. Update system packages

-You need to make sure your VPS is up-to-date before you install any new software.
-To update your package list and upgrade the installation packages, run the below commands using your server’s command line:
+Make sure your VPS is up-to-date before you install any new software.
+To update your package list and upgrade the installation packages, run the commands below using your server’s command line:

 Keeping your system up to date helps avoid compatibility issues and ensures a smooth installation from beginning to end.